 blackwater

-Water that looks naturally dark because it carries dissolved organic matter such as decaying leaves or tannins.
+Blackwater (noun) means Water that looks naturally dark because it carries dissolved organic matter such as decaying leaves or tannins.
+Example: “The blackwater rivers of the Amazon basin look almost like strong tea.”

-How to Use Blackwater
+How to use blackwater

 Learner’s notesIn plain EnglishDark, tannin-stained natural water, or separately, sewage water from toilets.